ricaricabile/boxing-news-website/README.md

 **Root Folder**
 enter
 **npm install**
-next go to the the client folder and enter
+next go to the client folder
+and enter
 **npm install**
 wait for each npm commands to finish installing